maryrosecook/machinejs/README.markdown

 The code is open source, under the MIT licence.
 It uses Base.js by Dean Edwards.

+##Getting started

+Download the repository.
+Open index.html in your browser to see the demo and documentation.

 ##Tutorial

 ###A primer on behaviour trees